 For the second time in a bit over a year I arrived to Bergamo airport.
 I visited the cute town of Bergamo last time and I recommend you to do the same thing if you haven’t yet!

-So we went to Lecco, again.
+So out of all possible things to do in Lake Como, we went to Lecco, again.
 And we went hiking again.
+But I didn’t mind at all.
+I could do that every weekend.
+I’d love to get an Italian villa around there (ok, a cottage house works too 🙂 ).
 On one of the days the weather forced us to spend a few spontaneous hours in Milan.
 On the next day it got much better and we climbed Monte Barro, mountain 922 m (3025 feet) high.

 Hiking by Lake Como: Trail from Lecco to Monte Barro

 We learnt last time on Monte Resegone that it’s quite difficult to hike in Italy without a map.
 The trails are not well marked and it is really easy to lose the way.
 That’s why this time we immediately went to tourist information on Piazza XX Settembre.
 We took a big pile of maps and information folders thinking that with this equipment we cannot get lost.
 No way.

 It should seem strange to me immediately that we got two maps of Parco Monte Barro.
 Each of them with different trail marks.
 Each of them with different shape of the paths.

 All happy and positive, we took a bus number 4 from Lecco city centre to Malgrate Gaggio (last stop).
 We walked to the place where both maps said the trailhead should be.
 And we saw this:

 Great start, isn’t is… 🙂 We didn’t get discouraged though, we turned left and followed the fence hoping for a path going up.
 And we found it!
 The path wasn’t marked at all but at least the direction was right…

 On each trail intersection we looked for signs with no success.
 I tried to look at the paths on the map – but which map to choose if both of them look differently?